TopGabri/Pac-Man/README.md

 This means you are free to:
 - Share and adapt the code for **non-commercial** purposes
-- Credit must be given to the original author: **Gabriele Arcidiacono**
+- Credit must be given to the original author

 Commercial use of any part of this project is **not allowed**.